mgugger/cloud-costs/README.md

 ## Run with external MySQL

-It is possible to run the application with an external MySQL database. \
+It is possible to run the application with an external MySQL database.

+**Note**: Env vars take precedence of HashiCorp Vault vars.
+Therefore, a mix of env and HashiCorp Vault vars is possible

 ### Load settings from env
 Set the following environment variables.